john-light/validity-rollups/validity_rollups_on_bitcoin.md

 - Volition: Per-transaction choice between offchain or onchain data availability
 - Adamantium: Choice between custodial or self-custodial offchain data availability, with onchain fallback

-("Validia chain" and "valutia" (pronounced "vuh-loo-sha") are new nomenclature developed for this report to classify previously unnamed categories of blockchains.
-Since the other categories mentioned here had cool names it seemed appropriate to assign a couple of new cool names where they seemed needed.)
+("Validia chain" and "valutia" — pronounced "vuh-loo-sha" — are new nomenclature developed for this report to classify previously unnamed categories of blockchains.
+Since the other categories mentioned here had cool names it seemed appropriate to assign a couple of new cool names where it seemed like they were needed.)

 Since data availability is no longer provided by the parent chain, validia chains are not considered rollups.
 However, validia chains do still offer many benefits when compared to alternatives:
 - No channel limitations (unlike state channels)